 World Athletics Day is celebrated on May 7 this year to develop sports awareness among young people and encourage athletics as a primary sport.
 In addition to recognising existing talent, new talent and young athletes will be introduced to athletics.

 May 8th is the birthday of Henry Dunant, the founder of the Red Cross and the International Committee of the Red Cross (ICRC).
 It is celebrated as World Red Cross Day is every year.

 May 8 (Second Sunday of May): Mother's Day

 The second Sunday of May is celebrated as Mother's Day worldwide.
 Anna Jarvis of the United States of America put forth the idea of celebrating and honouring motherhood.
 She first celebrated Mother's Day on May 10, 1908, in her mother's memory and to commemorate all mothers.

 Gurudev Rabindranath Tagore's birthday falls on the 25th day of the Bengali Boishakh month.
 This year it happens to be on May 9th.
 This great thinker and Nobel laureate was born on May 7, 1861, in Kolkata.
 He was also a famous artist, novelist, author and humanist.

 National Technology Day, celebrated on May 11th every year, aims to popularise the study of science and recognise its importance in our everyday living.
 India demonstrated her nuclear readiness on this day in 1998 at Pokhran, Rajasthan.

 May 12: International Nurses Day

 May 12th is International Nurses Day and commemorates Florence Nightingale's birth anniversary.
-This day also honours nurses' contributions to society and recognises their indispensable role in our healthcare systems.
+This day also honors nurses' contributions to society and recognizes their indispensable role in our healthcare systems.
 Every year on this day, the International Council of Nurses publishes an International Nurses Kit to educate and help health workers around the world with a different subject.